 Two children, both 9-years-old, were taken to UPMC Children’s Hospital.
 One had a minor injury and the other a moderate leg injury.
 The driver of the van was also taken to the hospital for minor injuries.
 Steward was arrested for causing an accident with injuries while not licensed to drive.

 At the SMA Law Group, we know that this is just another example of the dangers that people in and around Pittsburgh face each day when they hit the streets.
-If you need a Pittsburgh car accident attorney, you can count on us to recover the compensation you deserve.
+If you need a Auto Accident Attorney Pittsburgh, you can count on us to recover the compensation you deserve.

 What Can Happen?

 There is no arguing with the Pennsylvania Department of Transportation statistics.
 For the latest reporting year, there were 128,188 total vehicle accidents.
 Looking closer at the numbers, we see that there were:

 - 1,137 fatalities

 What we find even scarier is the number of serious injuries reported in those numbers – over 4,000.
 These include catastrophic events that are potentially life-changing:

 - Spinal cord injuries

 - Broken or dislocated bones